denispelli/CriticalSpacing/README.md

 ## Software Requirements

 All versions in the *Releases* page is tested under the platforms below.
-Platforms relatively similar to these might also work.
-You may test your own platform before upgrading your software.
+Versions close to the ones below might *also work*.
+You may test your own platform (it may just work!) before upgrading your software.

 - Psychtoolbox 3.0.10
-- MATLAB R2015a (or GNU Octave 4.0)
+- MATLAB R2015a, R2015b (or GNU Octave 4.0)
 - OS X El Capitan, Windows 8.1, Debian Testing (Linux 4.2)